 The goal of embracing the river as a fishable and swimmable recreational amenity seemed impossible years ago given the river's high levels of pollution.
 But today that vision is becoming a reality.
 Recent improvements in river water quality and the increased intensity of public recreational use signal growing life along the river, and demand new connections with the water's edge.
 Heeding this call, the Chicago Department of Transportation began implementing the Riverwalk, completing portions of the system that include very successful new spaces like the Veteran's Memorial Plaza and Wabash Plaza.

 In 2012, Sasaki, along with Ross Barney Architects, Alfred Benesch Engineers, and a broader technical consultant team, was tasked with creating a vision for the six blocks between State Street and Lake Street.
 Building off previous studies of the river, the team's Chicago Riverwalk Concept Plan provides the last critical link between the lake, the city's pedestrian circulation, and the river's urban branches.

 The task at hand was technically challenging.
 The design team, for instance, needed to work within a tight permit-mandated 25-foot-wide build-out area to expand the pedestrian program spaces and negotiate a series of under-bridge connections between blocks.
 Further, the design had to account for the river's annual flood dynamics of nearly seven vertical feet.

 Turning these challenges into opportunities, the team imagined new ways of thinking about this linear park.
-Rather than an architecturally-driven path comprised of 90-degree turns, the team reconceived of the path as a more independent system—one that, through changes in its shape and form, would drive a series of new programmatic connections to the river.
+Rather than an architecturally-driven path composed of 90-degree turns, the team reconceived of the path as a more independent system—one that, through changes in its shape and form, would drive a series of new programmatic connections to the river.

 With new connections that enrich and diversify life along the river, each block takes on the form and program of a different river-based typology.
 These spaces include:

 The Marina Plaza: Restaurants and outdoor seating provide views of vibrant life on the water, including passing barges, fire department patrols, water taxis, and sightseeing boats.